Nope1013/firstrepo/_posts/2022-08-31-Theme-change.md

 ---

 I noticed that my pages had gone missing, and when I changed it back, the same issue prevailed.
 After checking with my pair, tablemates, and finally Mr. Mortensen, I realized the error after changing it back was misspelling "minima" as "mimima."
 Embarrassing.
-I learned how to find comment history, however.
+I learned how to find commit history, however.